danielsobrado/CCDAK-Exam-Questions/KSQL/README.md

 - Streams and tables can be created from a Kafka topic using a `CREATE STREAM` or `CREATE TABLE` statement.
 - The `WITH` clause is used to specify properties like the Kafka topic, number of partitions, and serialization format.
 - Key columns are optional for streams but required for tables.
 They are defined using the `KEY` keyword.
-- For tables, null keys are not allowed and will cause the record to be dropped.
+- **For tables, null keys are not allowed and will cause the record to be dropped**.
 For streams, null keys are allowed.
-- In tables, null values are considered tombstones and mark the record for deletion.
+- **In tables, null values are considered tombstones and mark the record for deletion** .
 In streams, null values have no special meaning.
 - Question: Can you create a stream or table without an underlying Kafka topic?
   - No, every stream or table in ksqlDB must be backed by a Kafka topic.
   - The Kafka topic can be pre-existing, or ksqlDB can create it automatically based on the stream or table definition.